Information adapted from: www.montessoriworld.org.

 Social Adjustment: Montessori school children usually strike a visitor as friendly, empathetic, and cooperative.
 The classroom is a cheerful social community where children happily help each other.
 It is not uncommon to see a child offer to help another child.
 Also, learning social grace and courtesy are a part of the Montessori curriculum.

-Happiness: Most parents of children in a Montessori school comment on how much their children love school.
+Engaged: Most parents of children in a Montessori school comment on how much their children love school and are engaged in what they are doing.

 “Children are the living messages